Personal Income Tax -> Real Estate -> Are Real Estate Sales Taxable?

 If the property is the taxpayer's principal residence, the principal residence exemption may eliminate all or part of the capital gain.
 The Canada Revenue Agency (CRA) policy used to be that the form need not be filed unless there is a taxable gain after deducting the principal residence exemption, or a capital gains election was filed in respect of the property in the taxpayer's income tax return for 1994.
 However, beginning with the 2016 taxation year, all principal residence sales must be reported on the income tax return.

 There aren't any set rules about how often a person can buy or build a house, move into and reside in it, then sell it, without the transactions being considered business transactions.
 CRA would look at the frequency and the intent (i.e., whether the houses were being purchased or built with the goal of reselling and making a profit, or because the person wanted a new house to live in or to rent out).
 They might even look at a single event of purchasing or building and reselling a house and decide that it was a business transaction, even if the house has been used as a principal residence.
 Check out the current version of Interpretation Bulletin, IT-218R (Archived), re profits on the sale of real estate, especially the first few paragraphs.
+See also the case of Hansen v.
+The Queen, with 5 houses bought and sold over 6 years - link at bottom.

 If land is purchased without a housing unit on it, that property cannot be considered the principal residence until the year that a house is built and you move into it.